Amed Rosario Player Props: Guardians vs. Nationals

-The Cleveland Guardians and Amed Rosario, who went 1-for-5 with a home run and an RBI last time in action, battle Trevor Williams and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+On Saturday, Amed Rosario (on the back of going 1-for-4 with a double) and the Cleveland Guardians play the Washington Nationals, whose starting pitcher will be Chad Kuhl.
+First pitch is at 4:05 PM ET.

-In his last game, he notched a home run while going 1-for-5 against the Yankees.
+In his previous game he had a one-hit showing (1-for-4) against the Nationals.

 Amed Rosario Game Info & Props vs. the Nationals